-But sometimes it can’t be helped especially when someone asks me to recount my memories about Roy Harte, one of the nicest Jazz drummers ever, and someone who did a ton for drummers of all musical persuasions.
+But sometimes it can’t be helped especially when a recent conversation with a friend rekindled my memories about Roy Harte, one of the nicest Jazz drummers ever, and someone who did a ton for drummers of all musical persuasions.

 Fresh Sound Records has made available a 3 CD retrospective of the label in a boxed set entitled The Complete Nocturne Recordings: Jazz in

 Hollywood Series.
 [A separate posting on this set will follow this feature.]

 Bob Yaeger and Chuck Molinnari opened the Professional Drum Shop across from the Musicians Union on

 Vine Street in in 1959 where it still stands.
 I shopped there often.
 Bob

 and Chuck are great guys.
 Hollywood, CA

 's Roy was around [on Drum City Santa Monica Blvd; around the corner from the Pro Drum Shop],